-Policy WDM2: Assessing All Applications for New, Expanded and Residual Waste Management Facilities SA8: Increase proximity of waste management infrastructure to current and future centres of population in order to reduce mileage travelled and encouraging waste segregation in new development. + + + This policy supports the criteria set out in appendix 1 which requires that sites should be assessed against their location in relation to current / future waste arisings. + + + No change SA9: Reduce nuisance caused to communities by waste transport. + + + The requirement to reduce the need to travel and assessment of accessibility is included in the site assessment criteria.
+Policy WDM2: Assessir ng All Appli ications f or New, Expanded and Residual Waste N lanagem ent Facilit ies infrastructure to current and future centres of population in order to reduce mileage travelled and encouraging waste segregation in new development. in relation to current / future waste arisings.
+SA9: Reduce nuisance caused to communities by waste transport. + + + The requirement to reduce the need to travel and assessment of accessibility is included in the site assessment criteria.
 There is also a requirement to demonstrate that adverse effects are minimised in terms of environmental and social effects.
 This will mean that there is a greater likelihood that nuisance caused by waste management sites can be reduced. + + + No change SA10: Encourage a modal shift away from road freight. ? ? ?
 It is not possible to assess whether the policy will lead to the achievement of the SA objective.
 This is difficult to achieve as transport by road is the principal means currently and sites with easy and cheap access to the rail and waterways network will be relatively rare.
 Mitigation measures More emphasis should be given in the policy to supporting sites where non-road transport is a possibility. ? ? ?
-No change Outstanding mitigation measure More emphasis should be given in the policy to supporting sites where non-road transport is a possibility.
+No change